-Through screenings and readings, this course will provide an introduction to the history, theory and criticism of the documentary film.
-It will examine both the work of individual filmmakers and topics such as didactic documentary, the direct address, propaganda, the Voice of God, cinema engagé/verité, and styles not normally associated with the documentary form.
+Though screenings and readings, this course will provide an introduction to the history, theory and criticism of documentary film.
+It will examine both the work of individual filmmakers and topics such as didactic documentary, the direct address, propaganda, the Voice of God, cinema engage/verite, and styles not normally associated with the documentary form.